-Unearned (formerly deferred) revenue represents revenue (generally federal) that was received in the current and/or prior fiscal year, but is not yet earned.
-Certain federal grants may fit this description; however, do not adjust revenues on Schedules 3, or 4 for unearned revenue, regardless of materiality.
+Unearned revenue represents revenue (generally federal) that was received in the current and/or prior fiscal year, but is not yet earned.
+Certain federal grants may fit this description; however, do not adjust revenues on Schedules B for unearned revenue, regardless of materiality.